rdevitto86/komodo-apis/README.md

-# Komodo Future Solutions Web-Service Repo
+# Komodo Future Solutions Web-Service Repository
-A collection of web services used to support applications under Future Solutions, Inc.
+A collection of web services used to support various web/mobile applications

 ## Authentication Service